-Diploma of Vocational Education and Training
+Diploma of Vocational Education and Training - TAE50116

-- resource and program development
+- program development and facilitate e-learning

 This nationally-accredited program is suitable for people who have the Certificate IV in Training and Assessment or equivalent qualifications and experience in competency-based training.

-This program is delivered entirely on line.
+This course is delivered entirely on line.
 You will be encouraged to apply what you are learning to your particular industry and vocational education and training environment.
 Your facilitator will interact with you via a weekly webinar and guide you through the online learning content and activities.
 These include:

-- Participation in online discussion
+- participation in online discussion

-- Analysis and critique of reading material
+- analysis and critique of reading material

-- Peer review of materials you develop
+- peer review of materials you develop

-- Research into professional practice
+- research into professional practice

 Over each semester you will undertake workplace –based projects for assessment.
 These have a practical outcome for example

-- The design and development of learning materials
+- the design and development of learning materials

-- A training needs analysis for an organization
+- a training needs analysis for an organization

-- An evaluation of a training program
+- an evaluation of a training program

 You will undertake teaching practicum activities in the program within 3 of the core units.

 RMIT is a world-class provider of training.
-This program is led by highly experienced and qualified trainers who model best practice in skills required of VET practitioners.
+This course is led by highly experienced and qualified trainers who model best practice in skills required of VET practitioners.
 You will have the opportunity to practise these skills in a supportive online environment, as well as engage in projects in your industry and workplace.

 You will be encouraged and supported to develop your links and networks within the adult and vocational education and training sector.